codepath/android_guides/Debugging-Exceptions-within-your-App.md

 ### Find the Stack Trace

-Don't click "OK" on the crash on the device just yet.
-Instead, go into Android Studio and select open up the "Android Monitor".
+Now let's go into Android Studio and select open up the "Android Monitor".
 Expand the monitor so you can read the log messages easily.

 <img src="http://i.imgur.com/1atGM14.gif" width="900" />